The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/guides/getting-started-with-vite.md

 Sure, you could build a project from scratch and manage your own "development" version and the "production" version.
 But **Vite is "lightweight"** (it doesn't slow down your process by using it) and the production version of your application will be **optimized for speed**.

-**Vite is also quite versaitle**.
+**Vite is also quite versatile**.
 It can be used for both simple and complex projects, from front-end only applications that use nothing but Vanilla JS to robust full-stack applications using frameworks like React.

 ## Setup